PEOFORI/peofori.github.io/index.md

 ---
-title: "Pamela Efua Ofori"
+# title: "Pamela Efua Ofori"
 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: single
 author_profile: true
 ---
-Hi, welcome to my home page
+Hi, welcome to my home page!

 I am currently a visiting scholar at the University of Granada and a **PhD candidate** at the University of Insubria.
 My research interests include sustainability, gender studies, development economics, and economics of innovation.